MSc, Postgraduate Diploma, Postgraduate Certificate

-The Diploma in Housing Studies offers academic study for those seeking to enter a career in housing.
+The Diploma in Housing Studies offers academic study for those working in housing to further develop their careers.
 The course covers all aspects of housing services, sustaining communities, governance and law, housing organisations and health and well-being.

 Our courses make a substantial contribution to supplying the housing sector with new, qualified staff, who are known to be ready to ‘hit the ground running’.
 Our graduates usually find relevant work very quickly after completing their studies.